scrapy/scrapy/scrapy/trunk/docs/intro/tutorial.rst

 Spiders are user written classes to scrape information from a domain (or group of domains).

-They define an initial set of URLs to download, and how to parse the downloaded contents in the search for data (Items) or more URLs to follow.
+They define an initial list of URLs to download, how to follow links, and how to parse the contents of those pages to extract :ref:`items <topics-items>`.

-To create a Spider, you must subclass :class:`scrapy.spider.BaseSpider`, and then define the three main, mandatory, attributes:
+To create a Spider, you must subclass :class:`scrapy.spider.BaseSpider`, and define the three main, mandatory, attributes:

 * :attr:`~scrapy.spider.BaseSpider.domain_name`: identifies the Spider.
 It must be unique, that is, you can't set the same domain name for different Spiders.